Climbing pitcher plant.

 A woody-stemmed climbing vine, the leaves of which develop a tendril at the tip.
 The plant tendrils attach to anything that will support it and allow it to climb.
 The tendril tip eventually develops into the pitcher which gradually swells then opens, already containing a digestive fluid with the odour of nectar to attract insects.
 Flowers are small and borne on a foxtail-like raceme.

 GROWING MEDIUM: Grow plants in pure sphagnum moss, an orchid mix, coir or coarse free-draining slightly acidic potting mix.
+We use a 60/40 mix of coir chunks and perlite, with a small amount of fine coir added for a little water retention.
+Our custom made growing media can be purchased from our nursery in forrestfield.

 SUNLIGHT: Plants require bright filtered light and in summer some form of shade is advised.